 Exploring how to apply the principles in the real world of local government.

 As part of the consultancy work we do with local government, emergency services and the health service we have developed a card set.
 It will help you explore

 of thinking and behaving differently.

 From the blog

-- Keeping the window open: Covid-19 and the public servantImage by @laurabrodrick Professor Catherine Needham Local authorities had experience of managing short-term local crises, but the national and long-lasting crisis created by Covid-19 has been something new outside wartime.
-Local authorities had to manage the local implications of theContinue reading “Keeping the window open: Covid-19 and the public servant”
+- Keeping the window open: Covid-19 and the local public servantImage by @laurabrodrick Professor Catherine Needham Local authorities had experience of managing short-term local crises, but the national and long-lasting crisis created by Covid-19 has been something new outside wartime.
+Local authorities had to manage the local implications of theContinue reading “Keeping the window open: Covid-19 and the local public servant”

 - ‘Don’t ask me I’m just an administrator!’https://www.freeimages.com/photo/blue-pass-2-1196199 Jennifer Davies, Business Manager with NHS Education for Scotland and Postgraduate Researcher with the University of Birmingham, calls for notions of distributed leadership to open up the possibility for all health care staff to engage in leadership roles andContinue reading “‘Don’t ask me I’m just an administrator!’”